What Is a Pet Microchip Scanner?

 The microchip scanner is used as a power source for the microchip to receive the message encoded in the chip.
 The scanner uses electromagnetic energy to empower the chip to transmit its message through radio waves, which are normally at specific frequencies for each manufacturer of microchips.
 For this reason, in the past, not all scanners could read all brands of microchips.

-In an effort to address this potential problem, in 1996, the International Standards Organization published that universal readers must be produced.
+To address this potential problem, the International Standards Organization determined that universal readers must be produced.
 That has allowed for the scanners to identify chips from various manufacturers.

-Scanners are often provided to animal control, humane shelters and other rescue organizations at no cost in an effort to ensure that every stray dog or cat is scanned and those with chips are reunited with their owners.
+Scanners are often provided to animal control, humane shelters, and other rescue organizations at no cost to ensure that every stray dog or cat is scanned and those with chips are reunited with their owners.
 Veterinarians can also purchase scanners for use in their hospital.

-What are the Types of Pet Microchip Scanners?
+What Are the Types of Microchip Scanners for Pets?

-Companies that make and sell microchips generally also have a scanner.
+Companies that make and sell microchips generally also have scanners.
 The most common are the AVID and HomeAgain scanners.
 There are also independent companies that make universal scanners that will read the various types of microchips.

-Most pet owners that have a pet with a microchip do not have a scanner.
-You don’t need one at home.
-The only time you need a scanner is if you find a lost pet and at which time you can take them to your local vet clinic or shelter where they have a scanner.
+Most pet owners that have a pet with a microchip do not need a universal pet microchip scanner.
+The only time you need a scanner is if you find a lost pet, and you can always take a lost pet to your local vet clinic or shelter to be scanned.

 Registering Your Pet

-Even if your dog or cat has a microchip and is properly scanned, without an accessible and accurate database, this information will not return your pet to you.
+Even if your dog or cat has a microchip and is properly scanned, this information will not return your pet to you without an accessible and accurate database.

 When contacted with the identification code of a missing pet, the database personnel can retrieve the pet’s information.
 Each microchip that is sold is registered to the veterinary hospital or shelter that purchased it.
-It is the responsibility of the veterinary hospital and you to record your pet’s unique microchip identification number in his record and notify the microchip database.
+It is your veterinary hospital’s responsibility to record your pet’s unique microchip identification number and notify the microchip database.

 In addition, you can register your pet in your own name for faster notification when your lost pet has been found.
 There is a charge for this service.
 These microchip databases are usually available 24 hours a day and are even accessible via the Internet.
 But remember, the database, as with computers, is only as good as the data it contains.
 Annual confirmation of your pet’s microchip information is strongly recommended.